gavinanderegg/complements/README.md

 # Compliments.website

 A simple random complement generator.
-Please see the `gh-pages` branch for details.
+Please see https://anderegg.ca/projects/compliments/ for more details.